yrathod26/photo-album-search/README.md

 # photo-album-search
-a photo album web application, that can be searched using natural language through both text and voice, using AWS services like Lex, Rekognition.
+A photo album web application which allows photos to be searched using natural language through both text and voice, using AWS services like Lex, Rekognition.